harryho/blog-hugo/content/code/java-notes-1.md

 ### Prelude

-> *Java notes is the place, which I store the good practice and solution from my projects and research.*
+> *Java notes is the place, which I keep the good practice and solution from my projects and research.*

 ### Refactor constant variables with Enum